antarctica/flask-entra-auth/README.md

 ### Testing support

 If needed for application testing, this extension includes mock classes to generate fake tokens and signing keys.
-These can be used to simulate different scopes and/or error conditions for example.
-This requires:
+These can be used to simulate different scopes and/or error conditions.
+This requires changes in two areas:

 - configuring the [Resource Protector](#resource-protector) to load a fake OIDC endpoint:
   - by setting the `ENTRA_AUTH_OIDC_ENDPOINT` [Config](#configuration) option to this fake endpoint
   - this endpoint returning metadata referencing a fake JWKS endpoint
-  - this endpoint in turn containing a fake JWK (signing key)
+  - this JWKS endpoint in turn containing a fake JWK (signing key)
 - making requests with local/fake access tokens (i.e. not issued by Entra) configured with relevant claims

-The [Resource Protector](#resource-protector) as normal, authenticating and configured, authorising the request based on the claims in the fake token.
+The [Resource Protector](#resource-protector) can be used as normal for authentication and authorisation using the claims set in the fake token.

-If using `pytest`, it is recommended to use the [`pytest-httpserver`](https://pytest-httpserver.readthedocs.io) plugin to serve this fake OIDC endpoint.
+If using `pytest`, the [`pytest-httpserver`](https://pytest-httpserver.readthedocs.io) plugin is recommended to serve this fake OIDC endpoint.
 For example, these fixtures:

 - return a Flask test client with a fake OIDC endpoint, JWKS endpoint and signing key
 - return a JWT client that can generate tokens with overridden or omitted claims